sebhildebrandt/systeminformation/README.md

 with the second call of the function.
 It is determined by calculating the difference of transferred bytes / IOs divided by the time between two calls of the function.

-The first time you are calling one of this functions, you will get `-1` for transfer rates.
+The first time you are calling one of these functions, you will get `-1` for transfer rates.
 The second time, you should then get statistics based on the time between the two calls ...

-So basically, if you e.g. need a values for network stats every second, your code should look like this:
+So basically, if you e.g. need a value for network stats every second, your code should look like this:

 ```js
 const si = require('systeminformation');